defname/rofi-iwd-wifi-menu/README.md

 None of these files will be created automatically, so choose a location that fits your setup.

-To create a file you can get the default configuration filled with every possible setting by running
+To create a file you can obtain the default configuration filled with every possible setting by running
 ```
 iwdconfig --config
 ```